Michael Craig-Martin: Personal life

 Craig-Martin met Jann Hashey while at Yale University, and married her in 1963.
 The couple had a daughter, Jessica Craig-Martin, now a photographer.
-The marriage ended.
+The marriage ended in 1976 when Craig-Martin came out as gay.
 Craig-Martin is one-eighth Chinese, as his great-grandmother was a native of Wuhan, China.

 Craig-Martin was appointed a Commander of the Order of the British Empire (CBE) in the 2001 Birthday Honours.
 Craig-Martin was knighted in the 2016 Birthday Honours for services to art.